ksu-cs-textbooks/cc120/content/0-forward/07-syllabus/_index.md

 There is no shortcut to becoming a web developer.
 Only by **doing the work** will you develop the skills and knowledge to make you a successful computer scientist.
 This course is built around that principle, and gives you ample opportunity to do the work, with as much support as we can offer.

+**Quizzes** Many modules will include quizzes which cover the theory, concepts, and vocabulary used in web development.
+This is all information you should be familiar with as a future web developer.
+Most quizzes will allow multiple retakes.

-**Tutorials, Quizzes & Examples:** Each module will include many tutorial assignments, quizzes, and examples that will take you step-by-step through using a particular concept or technique.
+**Tutorials & Examples:** Each module will include many tutorial assignments and examples that will take you step-by-step through using a particular concept or technique.
 The point is not simply to complete the example, but to practice the technique and coding involved.
-You will be expected to implement these techniques on your own in the milestone assignment of the module - so this practice helps prepare you for those assignments.
+You will be expected to implement these techniques on your own in project assignments, so it is important that you take the time to learn from these.

-**Milestone Assignments:** Throughout the semester you will be building a personal website iteratively; every week a new milestone (a collection of features embodying a new version of a software application) will be due.
-Each milestone builds upon the prior milestone’s code base, so it is critical that you complete each milestone in a timely manner!
-This process also reflects the way software development is done in the real world - breaking large projects into more readily achievable milestones helps manage the development process.

-Following along that real-world theme, programming assignments in this class will also be graded according to their conformance to coding style, documentation, and testing requirements.
-Each milestone’s rubric will include points assigned to each of these factors.
-It is not enough to simply write code that compiles and meets the specification; good code is readable, maintainable, efficient, and secure.
-The principles and practices of web design that we will be learning in this course have been developed specifically to help address these concerns.

-**Concept Quizzes:** There will be a couple of concept quizzes throughout the semester to check your understanding of various programming topics.
-These will allow you to demonstrate your problem-solving skills and your ability to apply what you've learned to novel situations.
+**Project Assignments:** Throughout the semester you will be building a number of web pages, including a personal website.
+Note that all web pages you build for this course should be _valid_ - your HTML, CSS, and JavaScript _must_ conform to the standards.
+Additionally, you will be expected to address accessibility and security in your projects once we've covered these topics.

 ### Grading

 In theory, each student begins the course with an A. As you submit work, you can either maintain your A (for good work) or chip away at it (for less adequate or incomplete work).
 In practice, each student starts with 0 points in the gradebook and works upward toward a final point total earned out of the possible number of points.
 In this course, each assignment constitutes a portion of the final grade, as detailed below:

-* 20% - Tutorials & Quizzes
+* 30% - Quizzes
-* 20% - Examples
-* 20% - Concept Quizzes
+* 30% - Tutorials & Exercises
-* 40% - Website Milestones
+* 40% - Projects

 Up to 5% of the total grade in the class is available as extra credit.
 See the **Extra Credit - Bug Bounty** & **Extra Credit - Helping Hands** assignments for details.